I’m a late bloomer when it comes to the greatness of Jerry Seinfeld.

 “If you break down the human struggle in one word, it would be, confront.”

-In an interview with Tim Ferris, Seinfield said that’s proactive in confronting situations that call where disagreements occur.
+In an interview with Tim Ferris, Seinfield said that he’s proactive in confronting situations where disagreements occur.

 This is a very proactive approach to the conventional wisdom which carries in it, passivity.
 Those that don’t care for disagreements will not indulge in acting on them.
 However, Seinfield faces disagreements head-on because he wants to understand the problem and find a solution.